We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Vaginal suppositories are solid, oval-shaped medical treatments that are inserted into the vagina using a plastic applicator.
-They become liquid within the vagina as they warm to the body’s temperature.
+Vaginal suppositories are solid, oval-shaped treatments that are inserted into the vagina using a plastic applicator.
+They become liquid as they warm to the body’s temperature.

 A vaginal suppository provides targeted relief from conditions affecting the vagina.
 They also tend to be fast acting due to their rapid absorption.